georgeleve/Introduction-to-Secure-Systems/README.md

 - clone the project
 - cd exercise_1
 - make a file "input.txt" and write the message that you want to encrypt
-- type "make" and then the the name of the algorithm that you want to use  (e.g.: "make playfair")
+- type "make" and then the name of the algorithm that you want to use  (e.g.: "make playfair")

 Available commands the user can type:
 - make otp